hartwigmedical/hmftools/sv-linx/README.md

 ### Breakends

-Impact of each break junction on each overlapping gene
+Impact of each non PON filtered break junction on each overlapping gene

 Generated file: sample_id.breakend.tsv